Brian7650/Brian7650/README.md

 I am a Full Stack Developer who work in the Front-end and Back-end for Web Development.

-I use PERN Stack and MERN Stack for Web Development.
+I use PERN and MERN Stack for Web Development.

 🌱 I’m currently learning Javascript, Python and C#.